earthobservations/luftdatenpumpe/README.rst

 ***********
 Screenshots
 ***********
-Display luftdaten.info (LDI) stations and measurements in Grafana.
+Luftdaten-Viewer displays stations and measurements from luftdaten.info (LDI) in Grafana.

 Filtering